The Perfect Immigrant

 You shall not oppress a sojourner.
 You know the heart of a sojourner, for you were sojourners in the land of Egypt. [ Exodus 23:9 ]

-I am not sure if this is an easy concept for someone that has grown up and lived in the same place or same culture.
+I am not sure if this is an easy concept to grasp for someone who has grown up and lived in the same place or culture their whole lives.
 As someone who grew up between two cultures, I think I have a certain degree of understanding.
 But this is the heart of the sojourner: the sense that no matter what you do, no matter how hard you try, you will never feel completely at home, you will never feel that you truly belong.
 No matter the reason that you are a sojourner, you have sacrificed something that you will never have in the land of your sojourning.
-And while for a person that has always lived in the same culture it is hard to imagine that there might be another place or culture that is just as worthy to live in, this is not so for the sojourner.
-The sojourner knows that even though he or she have left one place to search for something better, there is something about the home they are leaving that can never be replaced.
-And so the heart of the sojourner is that of a pilgrim, of someone who is never at home, never completely at ease.
+And while it might be hard for a person that has always lived in the same culture to imagine that there might be another place or culture that is just as worthy to live in, or has just as much to appreciate, this is not so for the sojourner.
+The sojourner knows that even though he or she has left one place to search for something better, there is something about the home they are leaving that can never be replaced.
+And so the heart of the sojourner is that of a pilgrim, of someone who is never at home, never fully at ease.

 One Law